kathysledge/smig/docs/schema-reference/indexes.md

 ## Why use indexes?

-Without an index, finding a user by email requires scanning every record in the table.
-With an index, the database can jump directly to the right record.
+Indexes are data structures that help SurrealDB find records quickly.
+Without an index, the database must scan every record in a table to find matches.
+With an index, it can jump directly to the right records.

 Common reasons to add an index: